-Although there are no guarantees, it is likely that the 100 degree days are over for this year.
-It will continue to get cooler as we venture thru October & November.
+With that being said, it will continue to get cooler as we venture thru October & November.
 Our average first freeze is November 22nd, but our earliest freeze ever was on October 22nd (occurred in 1898), therefore, cold weather is just around the corner.

 What kind of winter do we have ahead of us?
-I have seen several predict below average temperatures and above average precipitation, but we really do not know.
+We will see several try to predict the severity of this winter, but we really do not know.
 Regardless of what the weather does this winter, we do know that at some point it will get cold, which means that swimming pool owners will need to decide what to do with their pool during the off season.
 Depending on several variables (number of trees surrounding the pool, pool location, whether you heat the pool in the winter, etc.), there are basically three options for winter pool care, which are:

 - Continue to operate the pool – For the past 15-20 years, this has been the most popular option in the Denton area.
 One of the main reasons why is that pools have become more aesthetic and most pools are the focal point of the backyard.
 If this is the option that you choose, be sure that the pumps are operating when the air temperature is freezing.
 This will prevent freeze damage to the plumbing and the filtration system.
 If you have waterfall pumps or other pumps, they must either be drained or operating.
 (If they are drained, be sure that they remain off and that they are not programmed to come on during a freeze).
 Booster pumps for automatic cleaners do not have to be operating, since water circulates thru them when the main pump is operating.
 If you decide to continue operating your pool and you really enjoy swimming, you might consider having a pool heater installed.
 Pool heaters allow you to swim at least 9-10 months out of the year, as opposed to approximately 6-7 months without a heater.